powellquiring/custom-metrics/README.md

 ./node_exporter
 ```

-The last few lines output by the node_exporter indicate the port that must be scraped:
+The last few lines output by the node_exporter indicate the port that must be scraped by dragent:

 ```
 ...